OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 ## Pass entire arrays as script parameters

 Power Automate allows users to pass arrays to connectors as a variable or as single elements in the array.
 The default is to pass single elements, which builds the array in the flow.
 For scripts or other connectors that take entire arrays as arguments, you need to select the **Switch to input entire array** button to pass the array as one complete object.
+This button is in the upper-right corner of each array parameter input field.

 :::image type="content" source="../images/combine-worksheets-flow-3.png" alt-text="The button to switch to input an entire array in a control field input box.":::